wp-plugins/form-maker/readme.txt

 *   Multiple pre-installed sample forms
 *   Twelve form fields with detailed parameters for creating forms
 	*   Custom HTML with standard editor
-	*   Text Input options (included 10 types)
+	*   Text Input form fields (included 10 different types)
 		*   Simple text to add a limited input field into the form
 		*   Password(protected input type form field) for signup forms
 		*   Text area allowing to shrunk the text form field wherever the text is longer than the field itself
-		*   Name form field with customizable field labels
+		*   Name form field with customizable field labels (this form field includes two formats: Normal (only first and last name included) and extended (with a possibility of adding up to four sections within a single form field)
 		*   Address form field with a chance to remove some of the fields from the form and possibility of editing field labels
 		*   Address (Mark on Map) to create an address form field using Google API integration
 		*   E-mail for providing emails (gets validated for the type during the form submission)